MrDemonWolf/wolfpal/docs/content/en/api-user.md

 ## Reset Password

-Allows a register user to request a password reset email.
+Allows a register user to use password reset token to chaneg their password.

 #### Path